 b.
 If students respond incorrectly, go over the fact that warts can spread from anyone or anything to anyone.
 You can get out of the shower and touch something with the wart virus and get one!

-6. Facilitator says, “But what about fungus?
+6. Say, “But what about fungus?
 Usually when we think about fungus, we think of icky stuff that grows on old food.
 One of the most common places to get fungus, though, is on your feet and nails.”

-7. Facilitator passes out Fungus Facts handout to students.
+7. Pass out Fungus Facts handout to students.

 8. Go through each fact.

 9. After Fungus Facts, explain that even though, yes, fungus can be gross, it’s not weird or strange.
 And really, it’s not THAT gross.
 Just sounds worse than it is!
 It’s very normal for kids, teenagers, and adults to get fungal infections.